blockworks-foundation/mango-v4-ui/README.md

 - Instead of running `yarn` or `yarn install`, run `yarn setup` to ensure the `yarn.lock` file is in sync and that dependency scripts are run according to the `allowScripts` policy (set in `packages.json`)
 - If `lavamoat` detects new scripts that are not explicitely allowed/denied, it'll throw and error with details (see below)
+- The `postinstall` step will dedupe the `yarn.lock` file to rationalise the dependency tree

 The `allowScripts` configuration in `package.json`: